 IWEM 3.1 includes additional tools to evaluate the beneficial use of industiral byproducts.

-Model Documentation:You may need Adobe Reader to view files on this page.
+Model Documentation:You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 - Industrial Waste Management Evaluation Model v3.1: User's Guide (PDF)(244 pp, 10 MB)